danielcorsano/convertext/README.md

 ## Related Projects

 Want to listen to your text files instead of reading them?
 Try [**audiobook-reader**](https://pypi.org/project/audiobook-reader/) - converts text, ebooks, and documents into natural-sounding audiobooks.

+## 💝 Support This Project

+If you find this tool helpful, please consider [sponsoring the project](https://github.com/sponsors/danielcorsano).
+I created and maintain this software alone as a public service, and donations help me improve it and develop requested features.

+Your support makes a real difference in keeping this project active and growing.
+Thank you!

 ## Support